Skip to content

 Project timeline

-• September 2025: Surveys, research and consolidation is undertaken
+• September/October 2025: Surveys, research and consolidation is undertaken

-• November 2025: peer review and report finalised
+• November/December 2025: Peer review and report finalised

 Timeline